sergey-kruglov/sergey-kruglov/README.md

 ### Hi there 👋

-My name is _Sergey_, and I'm a fullstack developer with 5+ years of experience.
+My name is _Sergey_, I'm a fullstack developer with 5+ years of experience.

 - 🔭 I’m currently working on Telegram Bot
 - 🌱 I’m currently learning _Python_ and _Django_